sgabriela/NeuroComp/README.md

 # NeuroComp
-Applying concepts of Computational Neuroscience using neuro simulators
+Applying concepts of Computational Neuroscience using neuro simulator BRIAN2 for python

 * Read: